 Eight out of every 10 people will have back pain at some point in their life.
 You are probably one of them.
 Back pain with or without leg pain is commonly due to a herniated disc.
-Discs are the cushions between each individual bone, or vertebrae, of your spine.
+Discs are the cushions between each bone, or vertebrae, of your spine.
 They are strong structures that allow your spine to move and handle loads during everyday life.
 The outer part of your disc is durable with multiple layers.
 The inner aspect of your disc resembles a thick fluid.
 A herniated disc occurs when a small tear in the outer part of your disc results in the inner material leaking out.
-Thankfully, your herniated disc is best managed with exercise and other physical therapy treatments.
+Thankfully, you can manage your herniated disc with exercise and other physical therapy treatments.

 Herniated Disc, Sciatica, and Pain